gatsbyjs/gatsby/packages/gatsby-plugin-mdx/README.md

 config.
 Set the key to the `name` set in the `gatsby-source-filesystem` config.
 If no matching default layout is found, the `default` default layout is used.

-You can also set `options.defaultLayout.default` if you only want to use one layout for all MDX pages that don't already have a layout defined.
+You can also set `options.defaultLayouts.default` if you only want to use one layout for all MDX pages that don't already have a layout defined.

 ```js